 Healing from Emotional Abuse: A Journey to Self-Resilience and Recovery

-Just because there are no physical wounds doesn’t mean you were not hurt.
+Just because there are no bruises doesn’t mean there’s no damage.

 Two Signs of Emotional Abuse